Chicken Plants See Little Fallout From Immigration Raids

 But you can still buy a rotisserie bird at your local supermarket tonight for less than $10.

-So far, the government crackdown has had little effect on the wider food-processing industry, a dangerous business that is heavily reliant on immigrant labor.
+So far, the government crackdown has had little effect on the wider food processing industry, a dangerous business that is heavily reliant on immigrant labor.

 The Trump administration says its crackdown helps discourage illegal immigration.
 But workers' advocates warn it leaves vulnerable employees open to exploitation and unsafe working conditions.